Create a Website Account - Manage notification subscriptions, save form progress and more.

 Required Vote: Majority of members present

-Applications and supporting materials for pending projects that require a public hearing are available at www.NorthamptonMA.gov/Pending or Planning & Sustainability, City Hall, 210 Main St., Northampton (8:45 AM to 4:30 PM).
-Planning staff is available to answer questions: www.northamptonma.gov/Directory.aspx?did=22.
+Applications and supporting materials for pending projects that require a public hearing are available at pending permits page or Planning & Sustainability, City Hall, 210 Main St., Second Floor, Northampton (8:45 AM to 4:15 PM).
+Planning staff is available to answer questions.

-Public Hearing notices are available at www.gazettenet.com/Public-Notices (search for Northampton) and public agendas are posted http://northamptonma.gov/agendacenter.
+Public Hearing notices are available at the Daily Hampshire Gazette (search for Northampton) and public agendas are posted on the City's Agenda Center.
 For some projects abutters will get mailed a notice about two weeks prior to the hearing, and a notice will be posted on the property.
-(Notice is not mailed for continued public hearings, but they are posted at the agenda center.)
+Notices are not mailed for continued public hearings, but they are posted at the agenda center.

 Not all projects require a public hearing.
 Those projects may be reviewed at the Building Department website.

-Comments/questions may be made to city staff via voice or via email ahead of the public hearing.
+Comments and questions may be made to city staff via email or voicemail ahead of the public hearing.
 Comments may also be made during the public hearing for that item.

 Public hearings open at or after the time advertised, never early.
 The chair will open the hearing and the applicant will present their plans and the board will then ask its questions.
 After that, members of the public are invited to ask questions and offer any comments.
 Written comments, including the name and address of the person making the comment, may be submitted to the board up until the time the public hearing is closed.
 Most public hearings are closed and decisions are issued on the same night, although some complicated projects or incomplete filings may be continued to a specified date and time.

-The Planning Board, Zoning Board, Historical Commission, Conservation Commission, and Central Business Architecture hear permit applications at advertised public hearings.
+The Planning Board, Zoning Board of Appeals, Historical Commission, Conservation Commission, and Central Business Architecture Committee hear permit applications at advertised public hearings.
 Depending on the relevant statute, the city or the applicant may publish legal notices and notify abutters.
-Anyone is welcome at hearings and invited to participate.
+Anyone is welcome at the public hearings and invited to participate.

 Neither the Mayor nor City Councilors review or approve permits.

 The Board determines when there is enough information to close the public hearing.
 The Board must make a decision based upon regulations and adopted plans and consideration of public comments.
 There are often many ways to address the standards.
 The Board must evaluate what the applicant has presented and whether that application meets the standards as presented or with conditions.
 The Board cannot redesign a project based on ideas generated during public hearings.

-Approval standards are at www.northamptonma.gov/938/Permits-Codes.
-Public comments are very important and often persuasive, especially when they align with the regulatory standards.
+Approval Standards: Public comments are very important and often persuasive, especially when they align with the regulatory standards.
 Testimony does not replace, however, the board's reliance on other information, statutes, city plans and regulations, and case law.
 (See Unrepresented Democracy in Local Zoning and Planning Boards).
-The City writes its own zoning and other ordinances, typically based on the City’s Sustainable Northampton Comprehensive Plan (updated 2021), which includes climate resilience and regeneration, bike/ped, and open space elements.
+The City writes its own zoning and other ordinances, typically based on the City’s Sustainable Northampton Comprehensive Plan (updated 2021), which includes climate resilience and regeneration, bike and pedestrian, and open space elements.
 Projects such as affordable and attainable housing and encouraging land use patterns that support commercial centers and reduce greenhouse gas emissions often come from community-wide goals even when immediate abutters might have a different vision.

 Applicants must pick up certified copies of the decision from the City Clerk at the end of the appeal period and record the decision at the Register of Deeds before seeking a building permit.